Next Meeting: December 20, 2025 Join MAMA's Email List! See the Latest Newsletter (PDF Format) Follow us on Facebook

 Some of the action:

-This month we had cookies and doughnut holes.
+This month we had donuts and iced brownie bites.

 You can see even more photos of this month's meeting at: